kyle-boyd/syncrofy-prototypes/SETUP_SUBMODULE.md

 # Setting Up Design System as Git Submodule

+> **⚠️ DEPRECATED**: This repository now uses the npm package `@syncrofy/design-system` instead of git submodules.
+See [DESIGN_SYSTEM_PUBLISHING.md](./DESIGN_SYSTEM_PUBLISHING.md) for the current setup.

+This guide is kept for historical reference.
+The design system is now published to npm and consumed as a regular dependency.

+---

+## Legacy Instructions (Deprecated)

 This guide will help you add the Syncrofy Design System as a git submodule to this repository.

 ## Step 1: Add the Submodule